igor-petruk/robustrecipe/src/bread.md

 ### 15:00
 Repeat again.

-At this point, optional ingredients like cheese, dried fruit, or herbs can be added — though these make the dough harder to handle, so it’s best to master the base recipe first.
+At this point, optional ingredients like cheese, dried fruit, or herbs can be added.
+These make the dough harder to handle, so it’s best to master the base recipe first.

 After the final fold, the dough should stretch like mozzarella.
 If not, note it for next time — perhaps adjust hydration based on your flour.
 Do not fix it now.